ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 ## Goal 3
-In order for our microservices to execute in Jenkins, we need a Jenkinsfile.
 Since we will be setitng up all of our stages in a Shared Library, we need to set up a groovy script (`jenkinsJob.groovy`) our microservices need to point to when Jenkins loads up the service.

 ### Adding the `jenkinsJob.groovy` file
 We are going to set up our `jenkinsJob.groovy` to checkout our microservice code from source control and execute specific maven commands depending on the job that is running.